Switch (corporal punishment)

-A switch is a flexible rod which is typically used for corporal punishment.
-Switching is similar to birching.
+A switch is a thin, flexible twig from a tree or shrub used as an implement in corporal punishment.
+The application of a switch is called switching.

-Punitive switching
+Material

 Switches are typically made of strong and flexible wood such as hazel, birch, or hickory.
 Willow branches are also used, as well as branches from strong trees and large shrubs.
 Switches are often from a garden or an orchard nearby, or taken from the wild.
 In the Southeastern United States, fresh-cut, flexible cane (Arundinaria) is commonly used.